How to Treat and Prevent Shin Splints

 Man knelt on ground grabbing with leg in pain from shin splints.

-While most shin splints are not serious, they can be quite painful and prevent you from doing the activities you enjoy.
+Most shin splints are not serious, but they can be painful.
+They might also keep you from doing activities you enjoy.
+It’s important to know the symptoms, home treatment and when to see your doctor.

 What are shin splints?